 Procrastination rates are not rising, but they are consistently high across the U.S. and in other Western, Eastern, and Middle Eastern nations.
-(Hmm, what about Africa?
-We do not know those rates—let’s collaborate!).
-I really want to emphasize: A 20% rate of procrastination is high yet, it signs you are not alone.
+(What about Africa?
+We do not know those rates—let’s collaborate).
+I really want to emphasize: A 20 percent rate of procrastination is high yet, it signs you are not alone.
 Many people are not doing it.
 While that does not excuse proc behaviors (because they do impact on one’s life and the life of others: Ferrari, 2010), we see that it is learned and adjustable.
 Part of human nature?
 Unlikely; there is little genetic basis for procrastination tendencies.
 No. Instead, learn to fear potential or actual failures, don’t have regrets for "what I should have done," leave a legacy, make a difference.

 Thanks for improving the lives of others; thanks for being you.